Back pain, let's find the actual cause.

 Disc-related back pain

 Bulging or herniated lumbar discs are one of the most common drivers.
 When disc material presses on a nerve root, you may feel sharp lower back pain, leg radiation, or stiffness with bending.
 Targeted spinal decompression is often part of the plan.
+Long-term disc wear can also develop into degenerative disc disease, a common source of chronic low back pain.

 Posture & muscle imbalance